 - Any other kinds of compensation for financial and intangible losses

 The damages that you have are unique to you.
 It’s our job as attorneys to thoroughly investigate and prove the full value of your case.

 If you’re hurt because of a defective product, contact us for a comprehensive legal evaluation.
 Our team can help you determine if you have a case.
 We help you understand the value of your claim, what you can do to succeed and what to expect along the way.

 The Colorado personal injury attorneys at Bachus & Schanker, LLC are accomplished, dedicated legal professionals.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
 We’re taking new cases, and your initial consultation is free.
 There’s no obligation, and we’re here to answer all your questions.
 Call us today at (303) 222-2222 to connect with our team right away.

 Related Product Liability Resources